shopware/shopware/src/Docs/10-administration/40-data-management.md

 in-depth look on the data management, the basic concepts behind it and how to use it in components and services.

 ## Concept
-The entity proxy representing an entity in the system.
+The entity proxy is representing an entity in the system.
 Entity proxies are used in combination with an entity store which is basically a collection of items including convenience functions to load a certain set of data as well as saving, updating and deleting entities using the REST API endpoint.